rabienrose/crowdsourcing_visual_positioning_system/README.md

 # Crowdsourcing Visual Positioning System
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)
 ## Introduction
   - In the future, there will be more and more cameras around us, especially after AR glasses become popular.
-Using there huge amount of visual information to build a virtual parallel world is a wonderful dream.
+Using these huge amount of visual information to build a virtual parallel world is a wonderful dream.
 The goal of this project is to provide vision-based positioning capabilities for this parallel world.
   - This project is also called chamo_vps for short.
-  - The specific target in the near future is to establish a location map based on the point descriptor based on the sensor of the mobile phone (monocular camera, imu, gps), and provide a positioning service in the gps coordinate system based on the map.
+  - The specific goal in the near future is to establish a location system based on the map which is formed by feature points.
+And all data used to create map are from mobile phone level sensors (monocular camera, imu, gps).
+And provide a positioning service that give position with gps coordinate system.
+The accuracy is expected around 20 cm.
 ## Main Content
   - Video data collection and LocalMap creation on the mobile phone.
   - Image data collection and feature point extraction.
 These means the system supports both sequence frame and single picture map creation and update.